 1. Settlement Cracks

-Settlement cracks develop when the loosely aggregated soil beneath a concrete slab gets eroded or settles.
-Since the soil has settled some areas of the concrete slab are unsupported and can crack from stress.
+Settlement cracks develop when the loosely aggregated soil beneath a concrete slab erodes or settles.
+Since the earth has settled, some concrete slab areas are unsupported and can crack from stress.
 Further, tree root decomposition will create pockets of weakness below building foundations into which their concrete slabs will settle and develop areas of breakage.

-Foundation settling cracks can be quite worrisome especially if the damage is extensive.
+Foundation settling cracks can be problematic, especially if the damage is extensive.
 In these cases, the affected foundation may need repairs.
+If you see your foundation pulling away from your house or property, call an expert immediately.

-Also, chemicals that hinder rapid moisture loss can be applied to the surface of the concrete to slow evaporation and ensure a more even curing.
+Also, chemicals that hinder rapid moisture loss can be applied to the surface of the concrete to slow evaporation and ensure a more even cure.

 4. Pressure Cracks